ELLIOTTCABLE/ruby.sugar/README.markdown

 of highlighting.

 This situation will improve when we come up with a set of community standards and start adhering to them, until then, hang tight.
+Espresso's built-in theme and Sugars should all be adhering to the standard by Espresso's 1.0.2 release (by 1.1 at the latest).

 TODO
 ----